Zeranny/ezedits-wiki-zh/commands/texturing.md

 * **-d**: Enables dithering, which introduces randomness to the texturing process.
 * **-f**: Disables light falloff, applying uniform light intensity across the entire region, regardless of distance from the light source.
 * **-l**: Changes the light source position. \`-l position\` to use the player's location.
-* **-o** (Default: 0): Determines the stregth of occlusion.
+* **-o** (Default: 0): Determines the strength of occlusion.
 A higher value results in "darker" shadows.
 Expected range of 0-1.
 * **-r** (Default: 1): Determines the smoothing radius for occlusion (shadows).

 </details>